-We are currently closed for orders of custom items as we are focusing our efforts on making fabric masks for donations.
+We are currently closed for orders of custom items as we are focusing our efforts on making fabric masks for donations for local hospitals.
 All items listed are ready to ship and will ship within 1-3 days.
 Please know we are taking safety precautions on all outgoing shipments and following CDC guidelines.
 We thank you for your understanding during these trying times and sincerely hope you and your families are staying healthy and safe.

 What is SHAKA?